shunlog/weekend_tetris/README.md

-# Tetris in an evening
+# Tetris in a weekend

 # Run